We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Soilless seed starting mix has a lighter texture than standard potting or garden soil, which new gardeners often make the mistake of using.
 Most importantly, seed-starting mix is sterile, which isn’t true of the aforementioned soils.
 That sterility helps prevent the damping off disease that frequently affects seedlings.
 Usually, seed-starting mix is composed mainly of peat moss or coir, such as Burpee Organic Coconut Coir Concentrated Seed Starting Mix, with perlite or vermiculite sometimes added.

-Get the Burpee Organic Coconut Coir Concentrated Seed Starting Mix on Amazon for $12.99.
+Get the Burpee Organic Coconut Coir Concentrated Seed Starting Mix at Amazon for $12.25.

 3. Spray Bottle

-Although some gardeners like to mist the surface of their seed-starting flats with water, using a spray bottle such as the Bar5F Plastic Spray Bottle, moisture delivered in that way seldom penetrates far.
+Although some gardeners like to mist the surface of their seed-starting flats with water, using a spray bottle such as the JohnBee 16-ounce spray bottles, moisture delivered in that way seldom penetrates far.
 For the best results, water your containers from the bottom first to get them thoroughly damp, allowing them to drain afterward to prevent sogginess.
 Save the spray bottle to use when the surface of the mix is just beginning to dry out.

 4. Grow Lights

-Although it is possible to start seedlings on sunny windowsills, grow lights like the Juhefa LED Grow Lights hung above seedlings and timed to run for 12 to 16 hours per day generally work better.
-They prevent the baby plants from bending toward the window and can provide “sun” every day, which Mother Nature can’t always do.
+Although it is possible to start seedlings on sunny windowsills, hanging LED grow lights, such as the Juhefa LED Grow Lights, above seed-starting trays for 12 to 16 hours per day generally works better.
+Hanging grow lights just a few inches above the plants prevents the seedlings from bending toward the window and getting “leggy,” or growing overly long stems.
 For seedlings, fluorescent or LED shop lights work almost as well as these full-spectrum lights.

-Get the Juhefa LED Grow Lights on Amazon for $21.99.
+Get the Juhefa LED Grow Lights at Amazon for $23.99.

 5. Seedling Heat Mat

-Normal household temperatures between 70 and 75 degrees Fahrenheit are warm enough for most seed starting.
-However, tropical plants and a few vegetables—such as eggplant and okra—sprout more readily at temperatures above 75 degrees.
-For them, you may want to purchase a heat mat such as the VIVOHOME Seedling Heat Mat.
-Alternatively, place your seed-starting containers in the warmest spot in your home, perhaps on a high shelf above a radiator or register.
+Normal indoor temperatures between 70 and 75 degrees Fahrenheit are warm enough to start most seeds.
+However, tropical plants and vegetables such as eggplant, peppers, and okra sprout more readily at temperatures above 75 degrees.
+For these you may want to purchase a seedling heat mat, such as the VIVOHOME Seedling Heat Mat.
+If you don’t want to go the heat-mat route, place your seed-starting containers in the warmest spot in your home, perhaps on a high shelf above a radiator or register.

-Get the PELONIS FZ10-19JR Quiet Oscillating Tower Fan on Amazon for 63.99.
+Get the Honeywell HYF260 Whole Room Tower Fan at Amazon for $56.88.

 7. Plant Labels

-When sowing seeds, you’ll need labels to remember what you planted where.
-KINGLAKE’s Plant Nursery Garden Labels should work well where they aren’t likely to be disturbed.
-However, if you have young children or cats, opt for sticky labels that affix to containers and can’t be removed by curious hands or paws.
-In either case, use a permanent marker to prevent the information on the labels from being rubbed or washed off.
+When sowing seeds, you’ll need to label them to remember what you planted where.
+KINGLAKE’s Plant Nursery Garden Labels can be tucked into individual pots or cells and are not likely to be disturbed—that is, unless you have young children or cats, in which case you might opt for sticky labels that you can affix to plant containers.
+In either case, use a permanent marker to prevent the plant names and dates from being rubbed or washed off.

-Get the KINGLAKE 4 Inch Plastic Plant Nursery Garden Labels on Amazon for $5.49.
+Get the KINGLAKE 4-Inch Plastic Plant Nursery Garden Labels (100 pieces) at Amazon for $4.69.

 8. Seeds